wusunlab/soil-cos-model/README.md

 ## Usage

-Since the model is provided as scripts not packages, you can just checkout this git repository
+Since the model is provided as scripts not a package, you can just checkout this git repository

 ```shell
 git checkout https://github.com/wusunlab/soil-cos-model.git